In a ground-breaking decision, the Hong Kong Court in Re CW Advanced Technologies Limited HKCFI 1705 explains:

 (b) if the Singapore Moratorium was eligible for recognition, whether the Court could grant assistance by way of appointing provisional liquidators in Hong Kong.

-The Court also set out some of the key questions that need to be addressed regarding the recognition of the Singapore Moratorium, such as whether it could constitute a collective insolvency proceeding.
+Some of the key questions that need to be addressed regarding the recognition of the Singapore Moratorium were set out by the Court, such as whether it could constitute a collective insolvency proceeding.

 Although the matters had not progressed in the way originally envisaged by the CW Group’s management, the Court noted that the CW Group’s restructuring could be achieved through schemes of arrangement in Hong Kong, coupled with recognition and assistance in Singapore under the new Singapore insolvency regime.